 This hair transplantation technique is generally preferred over the Follicular Unit Transplant or FUT.
 That’s because, in this one, a piece of skin is removed from the back of the scalp, and the individual hair grafts are taken out from that.

 The problem is that you’ll end up needing stitches, recovery can be relatively difficult, and you can also have a linear scar behind.
-For this reason, FUE is preferred, and Ben might have gone with it as well.
+For this reason, FUE is preferred, and Ben also had his hair transplant with that technique.

 How Many Grafts Did Ben Stokes Need For A Hair Transplant?